Cancun International Airport (IATA: CUN, ICAO: MMUN) is located in Cancún, Quintana Roo, on the Caribbean coast of Mexico's Yucatán Peninsula.

 The airport has been expanding as it has become one of the most important international airports in the country.
 It has two parallel operative

 runways that are 1,500m apart which allows them to be used simultaneously, and three commercial terminals.
-Terminal 1 was used by charter airlines
+Terminal 1 is used by VivaAeroBus and Magnicharters.

 Terminal 2 is used by some international airlines, and all of the scheduled domestic airlines,